How to Manually Import Updates into WSUS

 Read: How to deploy Software Updates using SCCM

 There is a procedure you must follow, but adding updates from the Microsoft Update Catalog is simple.
+Ensure you have a proper approval from the business prior to importing the updates and deployment them to your computers.

 Prerequisites for importing Updates into WSUS